 Sheldon Googoo (Mi'kmaw Kina'matnewey)

-Dr. Patrick Kakembo, Andrew MacLean, Tara Moore, Marlene Ruck Simmonds, Anne-Marie Smith, and Carola Knockwood (Department of Education and Early Childhood Development)
+Dr. Patrick Kakembo, Andrew MacLean, Tara Moore, Dr. Marlene Ruck Simmonds, Carola Knockwood, Brian Marchand and Samantha Ratham (Department of Education and Early Childhood Development)

 Paul Ash (South Shore Regional Centre for Education)

 Dr. Janet Dyment and Dr. Deborah Toope (School of Education, Acadia University)